 A. You can be stationary (or static as we like to call it) though there are some limitations.
 For many there are some good reasons to remain still rather than cruise, having an ‘open boat’ event for example that your guests can come to at any time.
 Our static events will always take place in a suitable dock or marina on the Thames.
 We’d be happy to advise.

 Q. I want to do something special on my Thames cruise.
 Any ideas?

 A. Lots!
 It depends on your group profile a little but all sorts of entertainment are possible from casinos to entertainers to full-on shows.
-Clay pigeon shooting from William B or SB Will are perennial favourites, constantly amazing our guests that it is even possible and delivering highly memorable experiences.
+Clay pigeon shooting from SB Will is a perennial favourites, constantly amazing our guests that it is even possible and delivering highly memorable experiences.
 Something else, available to only a few charter boats on the Thames (two of which belong to us) is the option for Tower Bridge to open up for you as you cruise through it.
 Amazing and unforgettable.